chingu163/brdensity/README.md

 # brdensity

-Author: Jae Ho Sohn (@chingu163)

-Deep Learning Approach to Mammographic Breast Density Estimation using Tensorflow/Keras (with Convolutional Neural Network)

-This collection accompanies the RSNA abstract for "Practical Approach to using Tensorflow for Computer Vision Research in Radiology: a case example with mammography" It serves as a tutorial for physicians and researchers in medical field to have better understanding of how to actually use deep learning in clinical research.
+Practical Guide to Deep Learning for Computer Vision Research in Radiology

+This collection accompanies the 2017 RSNA educational exhibit abstract.
+The purpose of the exhibit is to provide very practical coding tutorial for setting up a convolutional neural network to solve a radiology question.
+We will be using a public mammography dataset to predict breast density.

-This project uses basic convolutional neural network structuer called VGG16.
-There are better pretrained models out there including ResNet, Inception, Xception, and etc. However, I want to focus on simple models first as an introduction.
+This project uses basic convolutional neural network structure called VGG16.
+There are better pretrained models out there including ResNet, Inception, Xception, and etc that will be explored as well.